-We have established a thriving vegetable garden, where the produce has been used to make Bolognaise sauce for pasta, toasted treats and baked potatoes all flavoured with fresh herbs from the garden.
-Pumpkin soup is also on the menu.
+We have established a vegetable garden, where in the past produce has been used to make Bolognaise sauce for pasta, toasted treats and baked potatoes all flavoured with fresh herbs from the garden.
+Pumpkin soup has also been on the menu!
 Did you know our sunflowers have even appeared in the Waverley Leader newspaper?
 Children have painted school fences with thematic based art, made tiles to decorate native and sensory gardens and used mosaic to decorate breezeways.
 Keep an eye out for rainwater tanks and compost bins.
 We believe we can make a difference and create a positive and sustainable environment to enjoy and live in.

-We have a great team of parent volunteers who put our yellow lidded recycling bins out on Sunday evening ready for the fortnightly collection on Monday.
+We have a great team of parent volunteers who put our yellow lidded Council recycling bins out on Sunday evening ready for the fortnightly collection on Monday.